East Riding of Yorkshire Council

 East Riding of Yorkshire Council in principle will assist with support with mobile phone costs for care leavers

-East Riding of Yorkshire Council will pay towards cooking equipment for care leavers
+East Riding of Yorkshire Council will not pay towards cooking equipment for care leavers

 Employment and Apprenticeships